b57-clouddevops/Shell-Scripting/README.md

 ### Whenever you design anything, makesure that piece of automation should work for other environments as well ( prod, non-prod, qa, dev )

+## Best Practices To Be Followed for a better automation :

+    1) Always consider something as working if it works multiple times.
+    2) Try to avoid the repetivie code and utilize functions as much as possible to avoid the code duplication.